Student Organizations

 The SGA will:

-Develop communication skills during student, or faculty, interactions;
+Develop communication skills during interactions with students or faculty.

 And enhance social and career networking.